thecodrr/docgen/docs/contributor-guide.md

 This will run unit tests and integration tests.

 ### Test structure

-Doctave has two types of tests: unit tests and integration tests.
+Docgen has two types of tests: unit tests and integration tests.

 You will find unit tests at the bottom of source files under `src`.
 As a general rule, they should not have any external dependencies - especially on the file system.

 Integrations tests live under the `tests` directory.
-These tests shell out and execute the doctave binary directly inside an isolated environment.
+These tests shell out and execute the docgen binary directly inside an isolated environment.
 Each test will get its own directory under the `_test_area` directory when executed.